przemyslslaw/przemyslslaw.github.io/_teaching/2021-fall_692C_EEAI.md

 * PAPER Lipton, Z. C. (2018).
 The mythos of model interpretability.
 Communications of the ACM, 61(10), 36–43.
 [LINK](https://doi.org/10.1145/3233231)

 Meeting 11
-* LECTURE Interventional mixtures, their relation to coutnerfactual fairness, and how they preserve impact (15-20 slides)
+* LECTURE Interventional mixtures, their relation to coutnerfactual fairness, and how they preserve impact
 * PAPER Mishra, A., Perello, N., & Grabowicz, P. A. (2021).
 Towards Explainable and Fair Supervised Learning.
 The SRML Workshop at ICML’21 and a longer arXiv preprint.

 Meeting 12